Our finances explained

-We wanted to help by creating a document that provides customers with a simple and easy way to understand how the company is financed and where their water and sewerage bill payment goes.
+We wanted to help by providing customers with a simple and easy way to understand how the company is financed and where their water and sewerage bill payment goes.

 We held a co-creation workshop with customers to show them how this document could look.
 But thanks to their participation, they told us they would prefer a bill breakdown explanation with their annual bill, and for the rest of the detail to be housed online.